Ryan Condal: Creating House of the Dragon

 With A Song of Ice and Fire author George R. R. Martin, Condal created the HBO TV series House of the Dragon (2022 to present) that is a prequel to the TV series Game of Thrones (2011–2019).
 Condal, who was familiar with A Song of Ice and Fire, first met Martin at a book convention in 2005.
 By 2013, when Condal was working on The Sixth Gun, he successfully sought a meeting with Martin, and the two developed a friendship.

 When HBO began exploring in 2016 spinoffs to Game of Thrones, Condal unsuccessfully pitched to them a series that adapted Martin's series of novellas Tales of Dunk and Egg.
 In late 2019, HBO ordered Condal and Martin's House of the Dragon to be produced.
 Condal served as a showrunner with Miguel Sapochnik and also served as an executive producer with Sapochnik, Martin, and Vince Gerardis.
 House of the Dragon premiered in August 2022, and by the end of the month, Sapochnik stepped down as showrunner, leaving Condal as the remaining showrunner for House of the Dragon.
 The series was nominated for a Primetime Emmy Award for Outstanding Drama Series in its 75th ceremony, with Condal among 11 producers recognized.

 House of the Dragon was renewed for a second season with Condal as the sole showrunner, and the second season premiered on June 16, 2024.
 Condal resumed as sole showrunner for the third season.

-When HBO decided to adapt Tales of Dunk and Egg to the series A Knight of the Seven Kingdoms (2026), Condal recommended to them Ira Parker, one of the writers of House of the Dragon.
-Condal will be one of the executive producers for A Knight of the Seven Kingdoms.
+When HBO decided to adapt Tales of Dunk and Egg to the series A Knight of the Seven Kingdoms (2026), Condal recommended to them Ira Parker, one of the writers of House of the Dragon, to create the series.
+Condal serves as an executive producer for A Knight of the Seven Kingdoms, which premiered on January 18, 2026.

-Future initiatives
+Falling-out with George R. R. Martin

-In late 2022, Condal wrote Neo Earth to be made into a film by Brad Peyton under Netflix.
-Condal also sold a pitch to Lionsgate to be directed by Chad Stahelski.
-Condal's involvement with Highlander under Lionsgate also continued, with Stahelski also attached to direct.
+In January 2026, Martin described his relationship with Condal as "abysmal" and said his disputes over House of the Dragon involved changes from the source material Fire & Blood that he said affected key plot points.
+Martin said that, after the first season, he received early drafts, gave notes, and saw some changes made, but that "when we got into season two" Condal "basically stopped listening" to him, and Martin was later told to submit notes through HBO rather than directly to Condal.
+Sources said Martin and Condal's relationship worsened further during a meeting in which Condal presented his plans for season three, after which HBO asked Martin to step back from the series for a period before he was later brought back.
+Martin objected to Condal's vision for season three of House of the Dragon and said, "This is not my story any longer".
+Condal, in response to Martin's comments, pointed to a statement he had given in March 2025, saying he had tried to include Martin in the adaptation process but cited "practical issues" and his obligations to proceed.